hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ```

 - auth_id - This is a alphanumeric User identifier from your system
-- business_id - This is a the numeric identifier for channel/queue that you wish to register the message on.
+- business_id - This is a numeric identifier for channel/queue that you wish to register the message on.
 - message_body -  The message body containing the message to be sent to the bot or agent.
 - message_type - This defines the processing pipeline for messages, standard messages are of type `0`

 #### Response

-A successful request to the log message sent API will return a `200` status code with a JSON response object with a unique message id and other metadata about the messages.
+A successful request to the log message sent API will return a `200` status code with a JSON response object.
+It will contain a unique message id and other metadata about the message.

 ```json
 {